Erica635241/SemEval-2014-Task-1/README.md

 The parameter alpha controls the weight of each loss, allowing you to balance the focus between regression and classification tasks.
 For instance, alpha = 0.5 gives equal weight to both losses.
 This enables the model to learn from both numeric and categorical outputs effectively.

 ### Evaluation
 The output you've provided includes some evaluation metrics commonly used to assess the performance of a machine learning model.
-Here’s a brief explanation of each metric:
-Evaluations for the two tasks on the basis of Spearman rank correlation for sub-task 1 and accuracy, F1 score for sub-task 2.

 |evaluation|training set|testing set|
 |--------- |------------|-----------|